IyiKuyoro/Tiddy/HOW_TO_CONTRIBUTE.md

 - setup your local `.env` file file using the sample provided in `.env.sample`
 - We use docker for our deployment and we implore you to do the same in development.
 A docker file has been setup for this.
 You will need to have docker setup on your machine.

-> - Run `docker built -t tiddy` to build a local copy of your image.
+> - Run `docker build -t tiddy .` to build a local copy of your image.
 > - To start the app locally with docker, run `docker run -p [internal_port]:[external_port] tiddy`.
 You can also add the `-d` flag to run it in the background.

 ## Slack Scopes